An Investigation of the Channel Capacity of Bacterial Chemotactic Sensors for Low Chemoattractant Concentrations: Introduction

 Sensing is fundamental to life.
 Across all domains of biology, sensing is a noisy conversation between the environment and an organism's decision-making.
 With bad sensors can come bad decisions, and so evolution might have driven organisms to maximize sensors' information processing capabilities for survival.

 A long-standing biophysical hypothesis thus theorizes that evolution pushes sensory pathways to maximize information transfer from environment to sensor output.
-For instance, measurements indicate that fruit fly embryos transmit information on gene regulation from chemical gradients approximately $90\%$ of the theoretical maximum \cite{tkavcik2008information}.
-Nicotinic acetylcholine receptors in the uncoupled limit appear to have maximized their channel capacity \cite{marzen2013statistical}, which is correlated with maximal cooperativity and maximal dynamic range for Monod-Wyman-Changeux molecules \cite{martins2011trade}.
+For instance, measurements indicate that fruit fly embryos transmit information on gene regulation from chemical gradients at approximately $90\%$ of the theoretical maximum \cite{tkavcik2008information}.
+Nicotinic acetylcholine receptors in the uncoupled limit appear to have maximized their channel capacity \cite{marzen2013statistical}, though see Ref. \cite{goldfein2026predictions}, which is correlated with maximal cooperativity and maximal dynamic range for Monod-Wyman-Changeux molecules \cite{martins2011trade}.
 However, potassium voltage-gated channels within animals have been found to operate far from an information-maximizing regime and have evolved toward lower information transfer \cite{duran2023not}.
 Similarly, single mammalian cells only transmit sufficient information for binary decision-making, and additional information is limited by an upstream bottleneck \cite{cheong2011information}.
 Finally, evolutionary channels can only transmit a few bits of information \cite{soriano2023well}.

-A model organism of study for this are bacteria.
-Their bacterial chemotactic receptors, responsible for the movement of bacteria cells in response to environmental chemical stimuli, have been the subject of a number of beautiful models \cite{marzen2013statistical,tu2013quantitative,mello2003quantitative,mello2005allosteric}.
+A model system for studying this hypothesis is bacterial chemotaxis.
+The chemotactic receptors, responsible for the movement of bacterial cells in response to environmental chemical stimuli, have been the subject of a number of beautiful models \cite{marzen2013statistical,tu2013quantitative,mello2003quantitative,mello2005allosteric}.
 In order to survive, \textit{E.\ coli} cells must take in information about chemoattractant concentration \cite{berg1977physics} so as to move to maximize chemoattractant intake.
 Recent measurements in \textit{E.\ coli} cells have demonstrated that they operate close to optimal information transfer for gradient-climbing \cite{mattingly2021escherichia}.
 A recent study showed that bacteria optimize predictive information transfer given resource constraints \cite{tjalma2023trade}.
 Furthermore, basic theoretical analyses say that populations of bacteria should maximize predictive information subject to constraints on resources \cite{marzen2018optimized}.